vuelaendron/vuela/docs/index.md

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to vuelaendron@gmail.com.

-_Este proyecto se adhiere a un [código de conducta] (CODE_OF_CONDUCT.md).
+_Este proyecto se adhiere a un [código de conducta](CODE_OF_CONDUCT.md).
 Al participar, se espera que cumplas este código.
 Puedes informar conductas inadecuadas a vuelaendron@gmail.com._